Humphries-Lab/Lab-Manual/content/principles.md

 We pre-print every paper on which it is our decision to make.
 Neuroscience papers go to bioRxiv.
 Technical papers to arXiv.
-Our policy is to submit pre-prints simultaneously with the initial submission to the journal at the latest.
-For some projects, it can make more sense to pre-print before initial submission.
+Our policy is to post a pre-print when the manuscript is first sent to review by a journal at the latest.
 Pre-prints are then updated with every major revision to the manuscript that comes as a result of the reviews.